NexusGK-Softwares-Company/NexusGK_Focus/README.md

 # NexusGK Focus - NexFocus Timer

-A beautiful and modern focus timer application inspired by [BeeFocus](https://beefocus.su/pomodoro), built with React, TypeScript, and Tailwind CSS.
+A beautiful and modern focus timer application built with React, TypeScript, and Tailwind CSS.
+Boost your productivity with 26 stunning themes, keyboard shortcuts, and powerful features.

 ## Features